syncfusion-content/javascript-docs/js/Diagram/Commands.md

 Align all the nodes/connectors in the selection list with respect to specified direction of the selection boundary.</td></tr>
 </table>

-The accepted values of the argument "direction" are listed below.
+The accepted values of the argument "direction" are as follows.

-  * "left" - Align all selected objects at the left of the selection boundary.
+  * "left" - Align all the selected objects at the left of the selection boundary.
-  * "right" - Align all selected objects at the right of the selection boundary.
+  * "right" - Align all the selected objects at the right of the selection boundary.
-  * "center" - Align all selected objects at the center of the selection boundary.
+  * "center" - Align all the selected objects at the center of the selection boundary.
-  * "top" - Align all selected objects at the top of the selection boundary.
+  * "top" - Align all the selected objects at the top of the selection boundary.
-  * "bottom" - Align all selected objects at the bottom of the selection boundary.
+  * "bottom" - Align all the selected objects at the bottom of the selection boundary.
-  * "middle" - Align all selected objects at the middle of the selection boundary.
+  * "middle" - Align all the selected objects at the middle of the selection boundary.

-The following code snippet illustrates how to align all selected objects at the left side of selection boundary.
+The following code example illustrates how to align all the selected objects at the left side of selection boundary.

 {% highlight js %}

 var diagram = $("#DiagramContent").ejDiagram("instance");
-//set direction as left
+//Sets direction as left
 diagram.align("left");

 {% endhighlight %}